judwhite/NsqSharp/README.md

 ## Work in Progress

 This project is currently suitable for building proof-of-concept code, receiving pull requests and reporting issues.
-Thorough testing would be encouraged before using in production as I've not yet completed my own large scale testing.
+Thorough testing is encouraged before using in production as large scale testing has not yet been completed.

 The public API has not reached stability.
 Future commits may change the API slightly.